 This is when you’ll sign agreements and provide the capital you promised to offer.
 In turn, you’ll receive company shares or a signed contract that reflects the terms of your loan and outlines how and when it will be repaid.

 Here are some good businesses to invest in based on current forecasts.

 With low overhead and relatively straightforward barriers to market entry, accounting firms present opportunities for growth for small business investors.

-Whether you want to start your own accounting services company with licensed, qualified advisors and accountants or want to purchase stock of an established firm, this dynamic industry is poised for growth in the years ahead.
-Although costly professional designations are required for new accountants, long-term profit margins come in above 18 percent on average.
+Whether you want to start your own accounting services company with licensed, qualified advisers and accountants or want to purchase stock of an established firm, this dynamic industry is poised for growth in the years ahead.

 No matter where you live, everybody needs to consult an attorney from time to time.
-Therefore, legal services and small boutique law firms will always carry a high and often inelastic demand.
-Law firms, with moderate overhead expenses, represent solid opportunities for investing in small business entities.
+Legal services and small boutique law firms tend to carry a high, if not steady, demand.
+Law firms, with moderate overhead expenses, are solid opportunities for small business investments.

 - Intellectual property law (i.e., copyright, trademarks)

 In today’s economy, skilled copywriters are earning more than ever.
 Thanks to their ability to work remotely, copywriters also have high-profit margins.
 From the convenience of their homes, coffee shops or libraries, copywriters produce eye-catching website copy, advertisements, newsletters, blog posts, and more.

 With low barriers to entry and virtually no overhead costs, copywriting and web development present sound opportunities for keen small business investors.
 Keep in mind the success of an online copywriting agency depends on its ability to scale, which, in turn, requires a team of talented writers that can meet deadlines and keep up with demand.